chiyounglee01/missed_doctor_appoint/README.md

 # missed_doctor_appoint
-Analysis of a 2016 Brazilian Healthcare Dataset with 110526 entries.
+Visual analysis of a 2016 Brazilian Healthcare Dataset with 110526 entries.
 The Numpy, Pandas, Matplotlib, Seaborn libraries of Python were used for this analysis.